bradparker/bradparker.com/content/posts/2019-08-10-servant-types.md

   Get '[JSON] [User]
 ```

-If we ask GHCi what `Get` is we're told that it is as well.
+If we ask GHCi what `Get` is we're told that it too is a synonym.

 ```
  > :info Get